rocky-linux/documentation/docs/books/admin_guide/12-network.md

 !!!
 Tip

-    This command is interesting followed by a redirection to automatically fill in the configuration files of your interfaces:
+    This command is interesting, followed by a redirection to fill in the configuration files of your interfaces automatically:

     ```
     [root]# ipcalc –b 172.16.66.203 255.255.240.0 >> /etc/sysconfig/network-scripts/ifcfg-eth0